zevenet/kube-nftlb/README.md

 ## Description

-`kube-nftlb` is a Kubernetes Pod made by two containers (`client` and `daemon`) able to communicate the Kubernetes API Server, using a Debian image with nftlb/nftables installed.
+`kube-nftlb` is a Kubernetes Pod made by two containers (`client` and `daemon`) able to communicate the Kubernetes API Server, using a Debian image with `nftlb` / `nftables` installed.

-So far, this project only can request information from the API Server such as new, updated or deleted Services, using an official Kubernetes client (known as `client-go`).
+This project can request information from the API Server such as new, updated or deleted Services/Endpoints, and make rules in `nftables` accordingly.

 ## Software required before proceeding